 The Committee approves Company strategic objectives metrics and targets.
 Based on the long-term focus of the Company, the Committee approved three Strategic Objective goals which comprised 40% of the STI plan.
-The three goals that defined the Strategic Performance component of the plan for the NEOs and executive team are outlined in the table below.
+The three goals that defined the Strategic Performance component of the STI plan for the NEOs and executive team are outlined in the table below.

-Goal Achievement Measures for increasing branded value-added volume Target was partially met Diversification of raw materials Achieved maximum target Overall supply chain cost savings Target was partially met
+Goal Achievement Measures for increasing branded value-added volume Minimum threshold not achieved Diversification of raw materials Target achieved Net Sales Target overachieved